javisperez/tailwindcolorshades/README.md

 The idea is to make the custom color generation a bit easier when creating custom color variants to use in your app's CSS.

 ## How to use it
-Just place a name and a color on the inputs and will generate 3 tints and 3 shades for that given color.
-The name will be used to name the classes.
+Just place a name and a color on the inputs and will generate 5 tints (50, 100, 200, 300, 400) and 4 shades (600, 700, 800, 900) for that given color.
+An automatic name generation will be used for the css class names but you can rename them at anytime.

-The inspiration for names and for the variants was inspired on Tailwind's defaults colors: [https://tailwindcss.com/docs/colors/](https://tailwindcss.com/docs/colors/)

 After that you can copy/paste the generated colors into your Tailwind config file and start using them in your css.

 ## Contributions
 Feel free to fork this repo and send any Pull Request you want, every help is very much welcome :)